-The HTMS Krabi offshore patrol vessel is built by Thai naval shipbuilder Bangkok Dock under a licensing agreement with BAE Systems, to meet the specific operational requirements of the Royal Thai Navy (RTN).
+The HTMS Krabi offshore patrol vessel (OPV) is built by Thai naval shipbuilder Bangkok Dock, under a licensing agreement with BAE Systems, to meet the specific operational requirements of the Royal Thai Navy (RTN).

 Krabi-class vessels construction

 BAE Systems signed a technology transfer agreement with Bangkok Dock to supply the 90m offshore patrol vessel design for the construction of HTMS Krabi in Thailand in June 2009.